maxbit/docs/user/admin.rst

 *************************************************************************
 Zull configuration consist of 4 basic parts.

-1. update **site.pp** to include any new templates that will be used for the job
+1. update **hieradata** to include any new templates that will be used for the job in **runtime_project/files/hiera/hieradata/Debian/nodetype/ci.yaml**

 	* this is only needed if you need a new compiler option, or new tool that will not exist on the build server.